Men’s Undershirts: Pros & Cons and How to Wear Them RIGHT

 Weaver’s workshop in the 17th century, where cloth production is lengthy and expensive.
 Image credit: Wikimedia

-It took time and a lot of money to create garments before the industrial revolution and the rise of mass-manufactured clothing.
+It took time and a lot of money to create garments before the Industrial Revolution and the rise of mass-manufactured clothing.
 Fibers needed to be gathered, spun, and woven, which took time and skill to do well.
 If clothing was to be colored, the dyeing process was even trickier, and any embellishments, such as embroidery would have been painstakingly achieved by hand.

 These were primarily the clothes worn by the rich and noble, but the working class also wore undergarments as protection; but instead of protecting the clothes from them, they wanted to be protected from their clothes!